amagovpt/autenticacao.gov/pteid-mw-pt/_src/eidmw/crossplatform.md

 This way we configure openssl build system to compile using arm64 compiler and install itself (with `sudo make install`) in `/usr/aarch64-linux-gnu`.
 All dependencies should be installed on the same sysroot.

+## PCSC
+To compile the project without PCSC as a dependency, the flag USE_PCSC (`-DUSE_PCSC=<bool>`) can be set during cmake configuration.
+This will also disable some other features such as pinpad support.

 ## CMake